One Name, All Duality Gone

 Dnyaneshwar opens the fifteenth abhanga with the simplest sentence in the Haripath, and it holds everything.
 One Name.
 Hari.
 Duality driven far away.
 Fourteen abhangas have been building toward this moment, and here the veil is lifted: the Name you have been chanting is not merely a devotional practice.
 It is the instrument of non-dual realization.
 The simple syllables of Hari carry, hidden inside them, the power to dissolve the fundamental illusion that you and God are separate.
 And then, in the second line, a quiet narrowing: the craft of non-duality, only the rare one knows it.
 Not because it is reserved for the few, but because most will settle for understanding it and stop short of living it.

 This verse is for the one who has read about non-duality and still feels separate from God at three in the afternoon.
 You can explain oneness to anyone who asks.
 You understand the logic.
-And that understanding is precisely what this verse is not about.
+And that understanding is what this verse is not about.
 Dnyaneshwar is pointing past your comprehension to your tongue.
 Say the Name.
 Not to earn merit, not to achieve a state.
 Say it because it is the one practice that bypasses the mind's commentary and works directly on the walls that no amount of reading will take down.
 The craft is not in the knowing.
 The craft is in the chanting.

 Verse 2